TomaszLakota/TomaszLakota.github.io/README.md

 # Landing page

-Stworzona z wykorzystaniem tylko HTMLa i CSS (z metodologią BEM, ale bez Sass).
+Simple page developed using HTML5 and CSS3 (used BEM naming convention, but not Sass).
-Nie zawiera javascriptu, ale wykorzystuje `transition` i `animation`.
+Doesn't use any javascript, but uses some cool CSS animations made with `transition` and `animation`.

-Strona stworzona na CodersCamp 2019
+Created during CodersCamp 2019